earlfogel/UltraRogue/README.md

 ### Monsters

-To keep things interesting, urogue chooses a random selection of monsters each time you play.
+To keep things interesting, urogue chooses a different selection of monsters each time you play.
 By default, that includes the classic monsters from urogue 1.0.2 plus a random assortment of others.
-If you want, you can use command line options to change this:
+If you like, you can use command line options to change this:

     * -mc: use only the classic monsters from urogue 1.0.2